 The UPDATE COMPLETE bit indicates whether the current CONFIGURE ZONE PERMISSION command is the last command of a sequence of CONFIGURE ZONE PERMISSION commands.
 This bit is valid in both batch set mode and single set mode.
-This may be used as a flag to a supervising expander that a BROADCAST can be generated to the appropriate groups for the changes to zoning.
 The zoning expander shall send out BROADCAST(CHANGE) messages after a CONFIGURE ZONE PERMISSION command with UPDATE COMPLETE bit is set to 1.